aws-samples/amazon-sagemaker-w-snowflake-as-datasource/blog_post.md

 1. Name the secret as `snowflake_credentials`, this is required as the code in the `snowflake-load-dataset.ipynb` expects the secret to be called that.

-1. Create the secret as a key-value pair with two keys: `username`: this is your Snowflake username and `password`: this is the password associated with your Snowflake username.
+1. Create the secret as a key-value pair with two keys:

+    - `username`: this is your Snowflake username
+    - `password`: this is the password associated with your Snowflake username.

 #### Ingest the data in a table in your Snowflake account

-1. In your AWS console navigate to Amazon SageMaker -> Notebooks and then click on `Open JupyterLab` for `aws-aiml-blogpost-sagemaker-snowflake-example`.
+1. In your AWS console navigate to Amazon SageMaker -> Notebooks instances and then click on `Open JupyterLab` for `aws-aiml-blogpost-sagemaker-snowflake-example`.

    ![Open JupyterLab](img/sm-nb-jl.png)

 1. Double click on `snowflake-load-dataset.ipynb` to open it in JupyterLab.
 This will ingest the [California Housing Dataset](https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_california_housing.html) to a Snowflake table.

-1. In the notebook edit the contents of the following cell to replace the placeholder values with the one matching your snowflake account.
+1. In the notebook, edit the contents of the following cell to replace the placeholder values with the one matching your snowflake account.

     ```{python}
     sf_account_id = "your-snowflake-account-id"
     ```

 1. Now click on `Run All Cells` to run the code in this notebook, this will download the dataset locally into the notebook and then ingest it into the Snowflake table.

     ![Notebook Run All Cells](img/sm-nb-runall.png)

-   The following code snippet in the notebook connects ingests the dataset into Snowflake.
+   The following code snippet in the notebook ingests the dataset into Snowflake.
 See the `snowflake-load-dataset.ipynb` notebook for the full code.

    ```{python}
    # connect to Snowflake Table schema